almirmulahasanovic/ImdbDemoProject/Sections/setUp.md

 <a name="KeyVault"></a>
 ## Azure KeyVault
-Azure Key Vault is a used for securely storing and accessing secrets (Database Connection strings, Access Keys to storages etc.).
+Azure Key Vault is used for securely storing and accessing secrets (Database Connection strings, Access Keys to storages etc.).

-The process of storing secrets (aka.
-Access Keys) in Azure Key Vault is generaly straight forward for storage solution such as Storage Account or ADLS.
+The process of storing secrets in Azure Key Vault is generaly straight forward for storage solution such as Storage Account or ADLS.
 The steps applied are as follows (both for SA and ADLS):
 1. Navigate to **Access key** section for account and copy Access key into notepad
 2. Navigate to Key Valut in resource group and select **Secrets** option on left sidebar
 3. Click on **Generate/Import** and populate required fileds in order to store your secret access keys